Kentucky State Apiarist

 Kentucky Beekeeping Association Listing and Contacts

 Kentucky's beekeeping associations are a great source of beekeeping information and assistance for Kentucky beekeepers.
 Beekeeping associations hold regularly scheduled meetings and other activities.
-Contact the individual beekeeping associations for more information (see individual listings below).
+Contact the individual beekeeping associations for more information (see individual listings).
 Please check this page often for more information as we will update regularly.